 Command Line Interface

-After you have configured a Dotfuscator project using the Dotfuscator Community Edition (Dotfuscator CE) user interface, you may also build the project using Dotfuscator CE's command line interface (CLI).
+After you have configured Dotfuscator using the Dotfuscator Community user interface, you may also build using Dotfuscator Community's command line interface (CLI).
 This feature makes it easy to integrate Dotfuscator's protection into your build pipeline.

 Activating the CLI

-The command line interface is exclusively available to registered users of Dotfuscator CE.
-To activate the interface, see these instructions on how to register Dotfuscator CE.
+The command line interface is exclusively available to registered users of Dotfuscator Community.
+To activate the interface, see these instructions on how to register Dotfuscator Community.

-Once your copy of Dotfuscator CE is registered, the CLI is activated automatically.
+Once your copy of Dotfuscator Community is registered, the CLI is activated automatically.

 Dotfuscator Command Prompt